Skip to content

 • frequency: The recurrence of the scenarios instantiated from this configuration.
 The scenarios are attached to the proper cycles based on this frequency.

-• comparators: The list of functions used to compare scenarios.
+• comparators: A list of functions used to compare scenarios.
 A comparator function is attached to a scenario's data node configuration.
 During the scenario comparison, each comparator is applied to all the data nodes instantiated from the data node configuration attached to the comparator.

 • properties: A dictionary of additional properties.